OpenZeppelin/cairo-contracts/docs/Account.md

 1. Confirms that the Account has been initialized
 2. Takes the input and builds a [Message](#message-format) with it
-3. Validates the transaction signature
+3. Validates the transaction signature matches the message (including the nonce)
 4. Increments the nonce
 5. Calls the target contract with the intended function selector and calldata parameters
 6. Forwards the contract call response data as return value